 If you like succulents, you’ll love this place, as it is home to one of the world’s largest collections of these cool little plants.
-One doesn’t quickly think of damp Swizterland when contemplating this vast category of desert vegetation, but here they lie in outdoor beds and indoor greenhouses.
+One doesn’t quickly think of damp Switzerland when contemplating this vast category of desert vegetation, but they lie in outdoor beds and greenhouses here.
 You’ll find over 6,500 different species here, and you’ll learn a great deal a how they survive in harsh environments, too.

 Hollgrotten Caves, Baar

 South of Zurich, near Baar, you can visit Hollgrotten Caves.
 These caves are 3000 years old and are made of limestone.
-Most people who visit Switzerland only view the geologic beauty that we can see above ground, and the Swiss Alps in particular, but there is beauty to be seen below the surface in this country as well.
+Most people who visit Switzerland only view the geologic beauty that we can see above ground, particularly the Swiss Alps, but there is beauty to be seen below the surface in this country as well.

-These caves are lit with colorful lights and paths have been created so visitors can safely explore with a guide.
-There’s much to see in the subterranean world; here’s your chance to check it out.
+These caves are lit with colorful lights, and paths have been created so visitors can safely explore with a guide.
+There’s much to see in the underground world; here’s your chance to check it out.

 A Great Place to Stay in Zurich

 The Central Plaza Hotel in Zurich is located in the city center/old town at the main railway station and Zurich’s Central Square.
-The rooms are comfortable and the views are fantastic.
+The rooms are comfortable, and the views are fantastic.
 There is a restaurant on-site as well.

 See Related: Best Hotels in Lucerne, Switzerland

 Hidden Gems in the Swiss Countryside

 The cities of Switzerland are all special and alluring, but the Swiss countryside is unlike anywhere else on earth.
 From almost every point in the country, you can view the incredible Swiss Alps on a day trip.
 Exquisite alpine lakes are around every turn, and tiny villages dot the rolling green terrain.